fvciprian/deepseek-r1-ext/README.md

 # deepseek-r1-ext README

 This is the README for your extension "deepseek-r1-ext".
-After writing up a brief description, we recommend including the following sections.
+This extension provides a chat interface using the Deep Seek R1 model.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+- Chat with the Deep Seek R1 model directly within VS Code.
+- Stream responses from the model in real-time.
+- Simple and intuitive webview interface.

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+- VS Code version 1.96.0 or higher.
+- Ollama to interact with the Deep Seek R1 model.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.
+This extension does not add any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+- None at the moment.

 ## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0
+### 0.0.1

-Initial release of ...
+- Initial release of Deep Seek R1 extension.

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.

 ---